-Boron and sulfate concentrations in MW-1603 have remained relatively stable, within the same order of magnitude, with minor variability over the monitoring period (September 2016 through June 2022).
-Chloride concentrations in MW-1603 remained relatively stable until April 2018, after which a slight increase is observed followed by stable concentrations.
+Concentrations of boron (up to 0.1 mg/L) and sulfate (between 600 and 900 mg/L) in MW-1603 have remained graphically stable, within the same order of magnitude, with minor variability over the monitoring period (September 2016 through October 2022).
+Chloride concentrations (generally between 3.0 to 3.5 mg/L) in MW-1603 remained relatively stable until April 2018, after which a slight increase was observed followed by stable concentrations (around 4 mg/L).
 Given the overall very low chloride concentrations at MW-1603 (an order of magnitude lower than in the BSFAP), this slight apparent increase in chloride of approximately 1 mg/L is minimal and most likely reflects a change in sampling or analytical procedure.
 Boron and chloride in water from the BSFAP are present at higher concentrations than in groundwater at MW-1603, whereas sulfate is present at higher concentrations in groundwater at MW-1603 than in water from the BSFAP.

-In summary, there were negligible changes in primary indicator concentrations since the last review of the October 2021 monitoring data (EHS Support, 2022).
+In summary, there were negligible changes in primary indicator concentrations since the last review of the March and June 2022 monitoring data (EHS Support, 2022b).